Pharmacy Residency Program

 VA Illiana Pharmacy Department

 Within the VA Illiana Pharmacy Service, approximately 60 employees work to provide exceptional care to our Veterans.
-Outpatient Pharmacy processes about 30,000 prescriptions per month, with fully operating pharmacies located at the Danville, IL main campus and the Peoria, IL Community Based Outpatient Clinic (CBOC).
-The Inpatient Pharmacy provides care to approximately 150 beds that consist of acute care, long term care, rehabilitation, and mental health.
-Inpatient clinical pharmacists perform pharmacokinetic dosing, round with medicine teams, conduct chart reviews, and provide bedside medication education.
-In addition to traditional dispensing services, Clinical Pharmacist Practitioners (CPPs) provide care to Veteran’s in various areas of practice at the main campus in Danville, IL and all CBOCs.
+We have two outpatient pharmacies located at the Danville VA Medical Center and the Bob Michel Department of Veterans Affairs Outpatient Clinic in Peoria, IL.
+The inpatient pharmacy provides care to approximately 100 beds that consist of long-term care, rehabilitation, and mental health.
+In addition to traditional dispensing services, our Clinical Pharmacist Practitioners (CPPs) have prescribing authority to provide care to our Veterans in various areas of practice at all VA Illiana locations of care.

 VA Illiana Clinical Pharmacy Services